bioinformatics-policlinicogemelli/ALOA/README.md

 ```

 ### 2. Map Plots
-In this section a plot of all the markers of interest will be generate for each patient of each group as pdf images.
+In this section a plot of all markers of interest will be generate for each patient of each group as pdf images.

 ```
 Maps_plot